 Although feedlots can provide meat for the growing beef demand, there are ethical and moral concerns about animals raised on feedlots.
 Some critics of feedlots feel animals are treated unfairly.
 They aren’t allowed to roam freely and graze on grass.
 Some spend their lives in confined areas with little to no room to move.

 Another major concern about animals raised in feedlots is their susceptibility to diseases.
 Eating a diet they’re not accustomed to leads cows to contract diseases, which require antibiotics.
 In addition, the confined nature of feedlots contributes to the spread of disease.
 Managing the spread of disease can be challenging, since animals move in and out of feedlots often.
 Some diseases animals contract can be passed on to humans who consume the meat, causing major concerns.
+However, responsible farmers and animal feeding operations are well equipped to manage and prevent disease among thier cattle.

 One specific issue of concern is E. coli.
 When cattle eat grain, it makes their intestines more acidic, which promotes the growth of bacteria such as E. coli.
 If you eat undercooked beef that has E. coli, it could kill you.